OMG I Ran a Half Marathon!

 Mind & Body: GO TEAM!

 The race began and I couldn’t stop smiling.
-I was almost giggling to myself at how stressful I had made these races out to be over the years, and how simple it really was when I truly understood what it meant to get out of my head.
+I was almost giggling to myself at how stressful I had made these races out to be over the years, and how simple it felt was when I truly understood what it meant to get out of my head.

-There was also a degree of presence that I experienced that was different than other races I’ve done.
+There was also a degree of presence I experienced that was different than other races I’ve done.
 I noticed all of the people who were out there cheering, the other runners, and the energy.
 I felt so relaxed and so present.
 And I was cruising.

 I ran across the finish line with an official race time of 1:57.